hydpy-dev/hydpy/hydpy/docs/rst/HydPy-G.rst

-.. _HydPy-Grxj:
+.. _HydPy-G:

-HydPy-Grxj
+HydPy-G
 ================

-The "HydPy-Grxj" model family (modèle due Génie Rural) comprises daily lumped hydrological models with different amount of paramters which only differ in the groundwater exchange function.
+The "HydPy-G" model family (modèle due Génie Rural) comprises daily lumped hydrological models with different amount of paramters which only differ in the groundwater exchange function.